skip to content

 The first term involves some rather intense study of general topics and research skills in musicology.
 There is a lot of required reading for this part of the course, and only a small part is scientific in nature.
 MPhil candidates should ideally have some prior knowledge already of some musicological literature, be it through prior taught courses or self-study, and they should have some enthusiasm for learning more about this research area.
 Example authors from previous reading lists include Carl Dahlhaus, Anne Shreffler, Richard Taruskin, Guido Adler, Carl Stumpf, Suzanne Cusick, Carol Krumhansl, Eric Clarke, Lawrence Kramer, Susan McClary, David Beard, Olivia Bloechl, Theodor Adorno, Simon Frith, Rachel Mundy, Paul Gilroy, Carolyn Abbate, Nicholas Cook, Amanda Wiedman, and Gundula Kreuzer.

 The second term involves taking two taught courses which are chosen from a wider selection.
 Music and Science students are likely to take the MPhil Music & Science course as well as another empirically oriented course.
-This could include the Computer Music course run by the Department of Computer Science and Technology, one of the undergraduate courses in Music & Science run by the CMS, or specialist research skills courses taught by the Social Sciences Research Methods Programme (SSRMP).
+This could include the Computer Music course run by the Department of Computer Science and Technology, an MPhil course from Digital Humanities, one of the undergraduate courses in Music & Science run by the CMS, or specialist research skills courses taught by the Social Sciences Research Methods Programme (SSRMP).
 Of course, they also have their pick of the other non-scientific courses run by the Faculty of Music.

 The third term is dedicated wholly to the research project, though students will have typically made substantial progress already on this project in the previous two terms.
 MPhil Music and Science research projects are generally supervised by the CMS Director, Peter Harrison.
 As part of the application process students are asked to write a short research proposal; students are encouraged to think carefully about how the proposed project relates to the research topics, methodologies, and philosophies outlined on Peter's webpage as well as ongoing projects in the CMS.